Placeholder-Software/Dissonance/docs/Reference/Other/PlayerChannels.md

 Returns a boolean value indicating if the local player is speaking to the given channel.

-### Open(string, [bool], [ChannelPriority]) : PlayerChannel
+### Open(string, [bool], [ChannelPriority], [float]) : PlayerChannel

 Opens a channel to begin speaking to the given player and returns a [PlayerChannel](/Reference/Other/PlayerChannel.md) object which represents this open channel (and can be used to close it).

-Takes two optional parameters.
-A boolean value indicating if this channel should use positional playback and a ChannelPriority which indicates the priority of this channel.
+Takes three optional parameters.
+1. A boolean value indicating if this channel should use positional playback
+2. A ChannelPriority which indicates the priority of this channel
+3. A float which indicates the volume to play back this channel with

 ### Close(PlayerChannel) : bool